aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 description: >
   Descriptions of how Karpenter uses CloudFormation to set up permissions
 ---
-When you create a cluster to use with Karpenter in the [Getting Started with Karpenter]({{< relref "../getting-started-with-karpenter/" >}}) guide, the procedure uses CloudFormation to prepare the cluster for Karpenter to be able to create and manage nodes.
+When you create a cluster to use with Karpenter in the [Getting Started with Karpenter]({{< relref "../getting-started-with-karpenter/" >}}) guide, the procedure uses CloudFormation to prepare the cluster for Karpenter to be able to create and manage nodes, as well as gather and respond to interruption events.
 This document describes the `cloudformation.yaml` file used in that guide.
 These descriptions will be useful to understand:

-* How Karpenter is integrated with your new cluster or
+* What Karpenter is authorized to do with your EKS cluster and AWS resources when you use the `cloudformation.yaml` file
-* What you need to do with an existing cluster if you want to add Karpenter manually.
+* What permissions you need to set up if you are adding Karpenter to an existing cluster

 # Review the cloudformation.yaml file